Get Stoked on Sustainability.

 The Ateneo Biological Organization – eXplore. eXperience. eXcel. or BOx, for short, is the premier Ateneo organization dedicated to the biological sciences.
 BOx caters to more than just aficionados of science – what sets this family apart is their mutual passion for life.
 This love incites the members to see the world through a different lens – one that enables them to join together in igniting greater appreciation for the world and the organisms within it.

-This year, BOx aims to foster a stronger sense of camaraderie, by inviting old and new members alike to come home.
+BOx aims to foster a stronger sense of camaraderie, by inviting old and new members alike to come home.
 Join us as we rise up and build upon the memories of yesteryear, and bring to fruition our shared goal of being conscientious leaders in advocating a stronger awareness and appreciation for bioeducation, animal welfare, and biodiversity through social action.

 ECOSURF – A Climate Change Action Program by FEED